Affiliate link disclosure:

 After all that walking around sightseeing you’ll be ready for some food and a rest.
 There are two waterfalls at Kulen Mountain, a small one of 5 metres, and a bigger one of 20 metres further down.
 To the side of the smaller waterfall are several raised platforms, where you can relax and order local food and drinks.
 People-watching opportunities are also good here, especially during a public holiday.
 Local families sit on the platforms eating, drinking, chatting and playing cards.

 To reach the bigger waterfall you have to descend some precarious metal steps, which can get slippery.
 At the bottom, there’s a few rocks and a wooden swing, covered in flowers you can sit on to enjoy the view.
 The braver among you could always join the locals splashing around in the water for a refreshing dip.
-There’s also lockers (i.e. metal boxes with a padlock) where you can leave your belongings, which can be handy.
+There are also lockers (i.e. metal boxes with a padlock) where you can leave your belongings, which can be handy.

 The amount of water is very much dependent on the time of year and how much rain there’s been.
 We were lucky considering our visit was in dry season – there was quite an impressive cascade.